 - to evaluate the prospective family’s home for safety, security, and overall health (through home visits)

 - to better educate and prepare families for adoption or fostering (through required training and interviews)

 - Is it possible to get one home study that can be used with all types of adoptions: domestic infant, foster care, and international adoption?

 - When in the adoption or fostering process is the home study usually done?

 - What type of information from the prospective adoptive or foster parents is usually gathered during the home study process?

-- How long does it take to complete a home study?
+- How long does it take to complete an adoption home study?

 - What type of criminal history for adoptive or foster parents will preclude adoption?

 - Will DUIs from the past be a problem for adopting or fostering?

 - It is important to be honest and share it all with your social worker.